telstra/open-kilda/services/src/functional-tests/README.md

 # Functional tests
-This module holds Functional tests designed to be run against staging OR virtual environment.
+This module holds functional tests designed to be run against staging OR virtual environment.

-#Word about testing approach
+# A word about the testing approach
 ### Single topology for the whole test suite
-Since this test suite should have ability to be run both on hardware and virtual topology, we consider that we have the same amount of switches/same topology throughout the run even for virtual runs (obviously we cannot change the topology during a hardware run).
+Since this test suite should have ability to be run both on hardware and virtual topologies, we consider that we have the same amount of switches/same topology throughout the run even for virtual runs (obviously we cannot change the topology during a hardware run).
-Topology scheme is defined via special config file (topology.yaml) and remains the same throughout the test run.
+Topology scheme is defined via a special config file (`topology.yaml`) and remains the same throughout the test run.
 For this reason we cannot allow tests to assume they will have a 'needed' topology, so each test should be designed to work on ANY topology (or skip itself if unable to run on given topology).
 Some tests require a 'special' topology state (no alternative paths, isolated switches etc.).
-This can be achieved by manipulating existing topology via so-called A-Switch(transit switch not connected to controller, allows to change
-ISLs between switches) or controlling ports on switches (bring ports down to fail certain ISLs).
+This can be achieved by manipulating existing topology via so-called A-Switch (transit switch not connected to controller, allows to change ISLs between switches) or controlling ports on switches (bring ports down to fail certain ISLs).
 It is required to bring the topology to the original state afterwards.

 ### Failfast with no cleanup